YirEnyueXia7/docsify-plugins/toc/README.md

 **Note**: This repository is a modified version of [justintien/docsify-plugin-toc](https://github.com/justintien/docsify-plugin-toc), **not** the official release.
 **Key changes**:
-- Added:
+- Added: Light/dark theme support
-- Removed:
-- Optimized:
+- Optimized: 768px background, Responsive styles for different screen resolutions, style of Hover and active states